MrMoshkovitz/PyLeetCode/Lab1_Cloud_OS_Threats/Linux/Linux_Attacker_View.md

 - **Importance for Attackers**: Exploiting backup misconfigurations can provide access to sensitive data or backup systems themselves.
 Automated scripts and credentials in backup processes are often key targets.

+### File System Management

+- **Core Functionality**: File system management in Linux involves organizing and maintaining data across storage devices, supporting various file systems like `ext4`, `XFS`, `NTFS`, and more.
+- **Execution Context**: Tasks include partitioning, formatting, mounting, and unmounting file systems, along with managing permissions and inodes for files and directories.
+- **Disk and Swap Management**: Disk partitions are managed using tools like `fdisk` or `gparted`, while swap space ensures smooth performance by offloading inactive memory pages.
+- **Importance for Attackers**: Misconfigured mounts, insecure file permissions, or unused swap areas can provide opportunities for privilege escalation, persistence, or exfiltration.

+#### Additional Attacker Scenarios:
+1. **Analyze Mounted Drives**: Use `mount` or `cat /etc/fstab` to identify writable partitions for storing malicious files.
+2. **Manipulate Swap Space**: Exploit sensitive data stored in unencrypted swap areas.
+3. **Bypass Permissions**: Use inode numbers from `ls -il` to reference hidden or inaccessible files directly.
+4. **Persistence**: Add custom mount entries to `/etc/fstab` for persistent access to drives.